 Bonding with my student is at the core of all my teaching practice, using my ample compassion and empathy to listen, understand and accept the person for who they perceive themselves to be, and then working from this point to make a journey for positive progress.
 I tailor learning and activities around their sensory processing profile and interests and invest in celebrating who they are.

-My experience working with young people with Autism
+My experience working with young people with ADHD and ASC

 My experience working with young people with PDA